ViaVersion/ViaFabric/README.md

 ### Client-side:

+- [ViaForge](https://www.modrinth.com/mod/viaforge): Clientside Implementation of ViaVersion for Forge.
+- [ViaFabricPlus](https://www.modrinth.com/mod/viafabricplus): Fabric mod for the latest Minecraft version with QoL fixes and enhancements to the gameplay.
 - [ClientViaVersion](https://github.com/Gerrygames/ClientViaVersion): Discontinued 5zig plugin.
 - [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect): Discontinued Fabric mod for connecting to older
   versions: down to 1.11 (stable) and 1.8 (experimental).
-- [ViaForge](https://www.modrinth.com/mod/viaforge): Clientside Implementation of ViaVersion for Forge.
-- [ViaFabricPlus](https://www.modrinth.com/mod/viafabricplus): Fabric ViaVersion/ViaLegacy/ViaAprilFools/ViaBedrock implementation with client-side fixes.

 ### Server-side:

+- [ViaVersion](https://viaversion.com): Plugin for Velocity and Paper/Bukkit (and optionally also Sponge/BungeeCord).
-- [ProtocolSupport](https://protocol.support/): Bukkit plugin for older client versions (down to 1.4.7).
+- [ProtocolSupport](https://github.com/ProtocolSupport/ProtocolSupport): Discontinued Bukkit plugin for older client versions (down to 1.4.7).
-- [ViaVersion](https://viaversion.com): Plugin for BungeeCord, CraftBukkit, SpongeCommon and Velocity servers.

 ### Standalone proxy:

-- [DirtMultiversion](https://github.com/DirtPowered/DirtMultiversion): Proxy allowing to connect down to Beta 1.3 with newer Minecraft client versions.
+- [ViaProxy](https://github.com/ViaVersion/ViaProxy): Standalone ViaVersion proxy with ViaBackwards, ViaRewind and ViaLegacy, allowing you to connect to a wide range of versions (down to classic versions) with your modern client (1.7.2+).
+Supports online mode.
 - [VIAaaS](https://github.com/ViaVersion/VIAaaS): Standalone ViaVersion proxy with ViaBackwards and ViaRewind, allowing you to connect without a mod installed on your client.
 Supports online mode.
-- [ViaProxy](https://github.com/ViaVersion/ViaProxy): Standalone ViaVersion proxy with ViaBackwards, ViaRewind and ViaLegacy, allowing you to connect to a wide range of versions (down to classic versions) with your modern client (1.7.2+).
-Supports online mode.
+- [DirtMultiversion](https://github.com/DirtPowered/DirtMultiversion): Discontinued Proxy allowing to connect down to Beta 1.3 with newer Minecraft client versions.

 ### Cool things to try: